 Only 3 square kilometers in size with no development anywhere near its shores, Lake Retba still manages to attract large numbers of tourists who want to catch a glimpse of Africa’s only pink lake.

-One may however be concerned about the harmful effects to the skin, due to the high salt content in the water.
+One may, however, be concerned about the harmful effects on the skin, due to the high salt content in the water.
 But an external dose of shea butter, rubbing copious amounts of this oil all over one’s body before and after taking a dip is great protection.
-Pleasing to note too that this is what the salt extractors use on their hands, arms, and legs daily for after collecting salt from the bottom of the lake!
-Senegalese men come in their numbers to scrape the lake’s bed while standing in the water waist deep.
+Pleasing to note too that this is what the salt extractors use on their hands, arms, and legs daily after collecting salt from the bottom of the lake!
+Senegalese men come in their numbers to scrape the lake’s bed while standing in the water waist-deep.
 This salt is then dried and used to preserve fish or prepped for the market, contributing to the more than 20 thousand tonnes of salt exported each year from Senegal.

-Tourists have been known to venture out in a traditional canoe, a great way to capture that coveted photo of rose coloured waters as a backdrop.
-Whether it’s a swim or a photo you are looking for, we can all agree that Lake Retba is a must see, should you find yourself taking a trip to Senegal!
+Tourists have been known to venture out in a traditional canoe, a great way to capture that coveted photo of rose-colored waters as a backdrop.
+Whether it’s a swim or a photo you are looking for, we can all agree that Lake Retba is a must-see, should you find yourself taking a trip to Senegal!